-Subject / subject in the whole syllabus
+Subject / subject in the whole curriculum

-The subject is included in the common module of the Degree in Agricultural and Food Engineering.
-It is a basic subject in which techniques and methods are taught for the representation and spatial analysis of the terrain and the territory (in the broadest sense), which will have the final purpose of being applied to the resolution of planning and environmental management problems. natural, agricultural or territory.
+The subject is included in the module common to the forestry branch of the Degree in Forestry Engineering, forming part of the field Forestry Engineering.
+It is a basic subject in which techniques and methods for the representation and spatial analysis of the terrain and territory (in the broadest sense) are taught, which will have the ultimate purpose of being applied to solve problems of planning and management of the territories

-Concretely, Topography is the science that studies the set of principles and procedures that has for its object the graphic representation of the surface of the Earth, with its forms and details, both natural and artificial (planimetry and altimetry).
-This representation takes place on flat surfaces, limited to small tracts of land, using the designation of geodesy for larger areas.
-Remote sensing is the science that includes the detection, identification, classification and analysis of vegetation cover, crops, land uses and phenomena that take place on the earth's surface through remote sensors installed on aerial or space platforms.
-On the other hand, the Geographic Information Systems (GIS) constitute the science and technology oriented to the management, consultation, updating, analysis and modeling of the territorial information generated through topographic methods and / or remote sensing in an integrated manner.
+Specifically, Topography is the science that studies the set of principles and procedures that aim at the graphic representation of the surface of the Earth, with its forms and details, both natural and artificial (planimetry and altimetry).
+This representation takes place on flat surfaces, limiting itself to small extensions of land, using the denomination of geodesy for larger areas.
+Remote sensing is the science that includes the detection, identification, classification and analysis of vegetation coverings, land uses and phenomena that occur on the earth's surface through remote sensors installed on aerial or space platforms.
+For its part, Geographic Information Systems (GIS) constitute the science and technology oriented to the management, consultation, updating, analysis and modeling of the territorial information generated through topographical and / or remote sensing methods in a way integrated

 Currently, both Topography, GIS and Remote Sensing are based on the management of specific computer equipment and programs.
-The use of these technologies has great interest and application in other subjects of the degree, in particular those related to the cartography of land uses, land uses, crops, territorial and environmental planning, precision agriculture, landscape analysis, evaluation of the environmental impact, or hydrological analysis of watersheds, among others.
+The use of these technologies is of great interest and application in other subjects of the degree, in particular the relationships with the cartography of land uses and vegetal covers, management of forest systems, territorial and environmental planning, forest fires, reforestation, analysis of changes in vegetation cover, landscape analysis, environmental impact assessment, or hydrological analysis of basins, among others.

-As a summary, the basic descriptors of the subject are: Topography.
-Planimetric and altimetric surveys, Stakeouts and leveling.
+In summary, the basic descriptors of the subject are: Topography.
+Planimetric and altimetric elevations, Replacements and leveling.
 Calculation of surfaces.
-Remote sensing Physical foundations of remote sensing.
+Remote sensing Physical fundamentals of remote sensing.
 Techniques for data acquisition by remote sensing.
-Digital process of images.
-Geographic information systems.
-Data structures in GIS (Vectorial and Raster).
+Digital image process.
+Geographic Information Systems.
+Structures of data in GIS (Vectorial and Raster).
 Spatial analysis of territorial information.

 Requirements to take it Prerequisites: There are no prerequisites.
-Corequisites: There are no corequisites.
-It is necessary to have basic knowledge of the use of computers and computer programs, as well as the English language at the level of reading and comprehension.
+Core requirements: There are no core requisites.

+It is necessary to have basic knowledge of the use of computers and computer programs, as well as the English language at the level of reading and understanding.

-In the Master's Program in Agricultural Engineering, 3.5 ECTS of the 6 that are included in the enrollment are taught, given that the Topography part is validated because it was taught in the access qualification.
+For the Master's program in Forest Engineering, there are 3,5 ECTS of the 6 that are included in the enrollment, given that the part of Topography is validated by having been taught in the degree of access.